How to Unbalance Your Life so You Can Work From Home Without Pulling Your Hair Out

 Create a very specific and compelling final destination by answering these and similar questions about working from home and also about your personal relationships.

-Step 2: Track what drains your attention glass each day.
 For a couple of days, track how you spend your time and attention.
 Are you spending hours mindlessly surfing the web or chatting on Facebook?
-I discovered one of my biggest attention wasters was reading information on the web.
-Yes it was helpful, but it also led to much less output or actually doing something productive on my part.
-These activities aren’t good or bad, but remember draining your attention glass on one activity means less available attention for others.
+I discovered one of my biggest attention wasters was reading information on the internet.
+Yes, it was helpful, but it also led to much less output or getting projects done.
+These activities aren’t good or bad but remember draining your attention glass on one activity means less available attention for others.

-Step 4: Unbalance how you use your attention glass each day Personal finance experts often teach people to pay themselves first to make saving money an automatic, easy habit.
+Personal finance experts often teach people to pay themselves first to make saving money an automatic and easy habit.
 I recommend doing the same thing with your attention glass.
-Pay an overwhelming majority of your attention to the actions and people contributing directly to your final destination first.
-That way you’ll always be taking care of what is important to you.
+Pay the majority of your attention to the actions and people contributing directly to your final destination first.
+That way, you’ll always be taking care of what is important to you.
 Each day you wake up, spend a majority of your attention on your meaningful goals.
-Anything that doesn’t directly or indirectly contribute to those goals, you want to most likely avoid or say “no” to.
+Anything that doesn’t directly or indirectly contribute to those goals, you want to avoid or say “no” to most likely.

 - Track all the things that drain your attention glass each day.